Baracouda: Races

 The following season despite talk of a switch to fences he remained over hurdles starting out in a four-runner renewal of the Ascot Hurdle.
 Despite the small field it turned out to be one of the most dramatic races of the season.
 AP McCoy sensing a complete lack of urgency at the start sent his mount Mr Cool off in front and he was 20L clear at the first.
 That advantage had doubled by halfway and he was almost a hurdle ahead as the runners left Swinley Bottom.
 Baracouda with his customary hold-up tactics looked to have an insurmountable task turning in as he went into second still more than 30L behind.
-He had halved the deficit at the last but it still looked impossible until the petrol light on Mr Cool hit red and McCoy's mount toiled up the punishing hill.
-Baracouda was closing all the while but never looking like he could quite get there in time but in a slow motion finish he eventually reeled Mr Cool in to win by a neck.
+He had halved the deficit at the last but it still looked impossible until Mr Cool weakened on the final hill.
+Baracouda was closing all the while but never looking like he could quite get there however, in a slow motion finish he eventually reeled Mr Cool in to win by a neck.
 The pair were a distance clear of the other two.

-With his winning run at 10 next up was a bid for a third Long Walk hurdle again at Ascot but it proved a bridge too far as the exaggerated waiting tactics this time saw him use up too much energy to get alongside Deano's Beeno only for that rival to find a little bit extra in the finish to cause a huge upset.
-Thierry Doumen came in for huge criticism this time after somewhat getting away with it the time before he this time had in many people's eyes cost Baracouda the race.
+The race was considered dramatic, as Mr. Cool led early before being overtaken by Baracouda in the final.